 Section 2: Masses of Atoms

 Every element is given a block on the periodic table with information to identify it.
 Each block includes the element’s name, symbol, atomic number, and atomic mass number.
 The number of protons in an atom of an element is called the atomic number.
 The number of protons also identifies the element.
-A lithium atom has three protons, so its atomic number is three.
+For example, a lithium atom has three protons, so its atomic number is three.

 The number of neutrons can vary in an atom.
-Atoms of the same element that have different numbers of neutrons are called isotopes.
-Most elements have more than one isotope; therefore, each element has an average atomic mass.
+Atoms of the same element with different numbers of neutrons are called isotopes.
+Most elements have more than one isotope; each element has an average atomic mass.
 The average atomic mass of an element is the weighted-average mass of the mixture of its isotopes.
 The average atomic mass is close to the mass of its most abundant isotope.
-Every living organism has isotopes of carbon.
+For example, every living organism has isotopes of carbon.
 Two particular isotopes, Carbon -12 and Carbon -14, are used to determine the age of organisms that may have lived in the past.
 When a living organism dies, it stops taking in new carbon.
-Carbon -14 will start to decay while carbon -12 remains constant.
-Since carbon -14 decays, scientists can compare the amount of carbon -14 to the amount of carbon -12 to determine the age of the organism.
-In order to find the number of neutrons in an atom, you take the mass number and subtract it from the atomic number.
+As a result, carbon -14 will decay while carbon -12 remains constant.
+Since carbon -14 decays, scientists can compare the amount of carbon -14 to the amount of carbon -12 to determine the organism’s age.
+To find the number of neutrons in an atom, you subtract the mass number from the atomic number.

 - What is the difference between atomic number and atomic mass?